Hepatitis E is usually spread when people ingest something that has been contaminated by the stool of an infected person.

 Doctors diagnose hepatitis E based on blood tests.

-There is no specific treatment for hepatitis E, but most people recover completely.
+There is no specific treatment for acute hepatitis E, but most people recover completely.

 Hepatitis E does not usually become chronic, but it may become chronic in people with a weakened immune system, such as people with HIV infection or people who are taking drugs to suppress the immune symptoms, such as cancer chemotherapy drugs.